Childhood & Exceptional Student Education

 University Hall 269

-The program leads to the Bachelor of Science in Special Education, K-12, T-4 certification, and Highly Qualified subject mastery in either English, Math, or Science.
+The program leads to the Bachelor of Science in Special Education, with teacher certification, and Highly Qualified subject mastery in either English, History, Math, or Science.
 The Bachelor of Science in Special Education program prepares students to become effective teachers and educational leaders in their schools and communities.

 Format: Blended Program

 Students must be Regularly Admitted to Candidacy in Special Education after the successful completion of the requirements listed below.
 (Note: If a student is denied Regular Admittance to Candidacy, his or her program completion will be delayed.)
 In order to be regularly admitted to candidacy, students must complete and submit as one packet all documents identified in the Admission to Candidacy Application.
-Applications are also available in University Hall Room 269 and University Hall Room 242.
+Applications are also available in University Hall Room 242.

 It is recommended you make an appointment with your advisor three (3) weeks prior to submitting your admission paperwork.
 Submit all required papers in one packet to UH 242, Mrs. Allison Scott, by the following deadlines at 5:00PM.
 Students will receive written notification of acceptance to Candidacy.